-The purpose of the Commission, through the Committee, was to for mulate proposals which would be acceptable to both sides.
-The consultations with officials of both sides with a view to formulating proposals acceptable to all concerned.
+The purpose of the Commission, through the Committee, was to formulate proposals which would be acceptable to both sides.
+The Committee's work had divided itself into two parts: (a) independent study with a view to finding a general basis for an international regime consistent with the General Assembly's resolution and (b) consultations with officials of both sides with a view to formulating proposals acceptable to all concerned.